-During the pandemic, Juvenile Justice Health Services works with providers, nurses, and direct care staff to ensure all parties have the most up-to-date information from CDC, NC DHHS-Public Health, WHO and all approved sources of accurate virus information or guidance.
+The challenge Juvenile Justice Health Services continues to work to meet is to ensure all parties have the most up-to-date information from CDC, NC DHHS-Public Health, WHO and all approved sources of accurate COVID-19 information and guidance.

-Health Services staff also supported center administrations' work through assessing risk of COVID-19 transmission from staff to juveniles.
-Information on transmission time frames, symptom identification, and contact tracing has all been information sought and obtained from health services staff at centers and in central office.
+Health Services staff continues to be a source of consultative resources to Juvenile Justice administrations' management of COVID-19 transmission/containment across the system.
+Information on transmission time frames, symptom identification, and contact tracing is provided by health services staff at centers and in central office.